COVID Support: Testing, Treatment, and Tracing

 - Students experiencing the onset of COVID-19 symptoms or signs after 5:00 p.m. weekdays or on Saturday or Sunday are advised to call the after-hours nurse line at 513-246-7023 and identify themselves as a student from Xavier University.

-- Students who receive a positive test at an off-campus facility are expected to contact Student Health Services so that University support measures and contact tracing can be provided.
+- Students who receive a positive test at an off-campus facility are expected to contact Student Health Services or submit a Student Concern Report so that University support measures and contact tracing can be provided.

 Treatment (Including Quarantine & Isolation)

 - All students awaiting test results or who have received a positive test result will be advised to leave the Xavier community and return to their permanent residence if they can do so safely.
 Travel considerations and family risk factors will be important considerations in this safety assessment.